2dcl/2dcl/docs/guides/scene_creation.md

 ## Deploying a Scene

-Once you're happy with your scene, you can run `2dcl build`.
+Once you're happy with your scene, you can run `2dcl deploy` and follow instructions.

-You can now copy the contents of the build folder to a folder called `2dcl` wherever you have the existing code for the 3d version of the scene and then call:

-`dcl deploy --skip-build --skip-version-checks`
+If you have the previewer open you can also hit `Control + d` and the same process will be fired.

 You'll have to sign the deployment and if everything goes according to plan, you should have your land on 2dcl!
 Congrats!

 Make sure to let us know on Discord if you deployed a land for everyone to check it out :)